|Nutrition Facts (per serving)|

 - The sauce will thicken as it stands.
 If you're serving this at a party and letting it remain in the slow cooker on the "warm" setting, occasionally stir the corn and add a bit of cream or water to thin it back out.

 - Substitute three cans (12 to 15 ounces each) of drained whole kernel corn for the frozen corn.

 - Whole milk or half-and-half can be substituted for heavy cream.

 - Stovetop creamed corn: Melt the butter and cream cheese in a medium-sized pot over medium heat.
 Add the cream, corn, salt, and pepper, and cook until everything is melted, combined, and warmed through.

-- Baked creamed corn: Combine all the ingredients in a greased 9x13 baking dish.
+- Baked creamed corn: Combine all the ingredients in a greased 9 x 13 baking dish.
 Use a spatula to even it out on the top.
-Bake at 350 degrees F until the sauce is bubbly around the edges.
+Bake at 350 F until the sauce is bubbly around the edges.

 - Cheesy creamed corn: Add 1 cup of shredded cheddar cheese to the slow cooker.

-- Southwestern creamed corn: Add one 4-oz. can of diced green chiles, two diced bell peppers of any color, 1 tablespoon chili powder, and 1 teaspoon ground cumin.
+- Southwestern creamed corn: Add one 4-ounce can of diced green chiles, two diced bell peppers of any color, 1 tablespoon chili powder, and 1 teaspoon ground cumin.